 Other fantastic fundraisers were Brian's music quiz, Grant and Neil's curry night, A&DS's promises Auction, Colin's networking, Chloe's half marathon, Chris's recent monumental climb fro Vancouver to Whistler and Kenny's music night.
-This has all contributed to passing the 60% of my target mark and your support continues:

 It is more than 10 years ago since I was diagnosed with Parkinson disease which presented itself to me by ‘stopping my right leg from moving’ whilst running which used to be my favourite exercise.
 I thought initially that I could ignore it and pretended nothing would change and that it would not affect my family and my daily life.
 I also thought that if I told people that I had Parkinson’s, that I would be, sympathetically perhaps, cast aside by the wider world.

 I was wrong on both counts.
 Parkinson’s disease does affect your family and my partner and daughters have been brilliant and very supportive, and people in the wider world have stuck with me.
 I’m extremely thankful for that.